 It is difficult to define which are the healthiest constituents of the Mediterranean diet since it is a very varied diet that can change among the Mediterranean countries.
-For example, in Spain, the fish is an important component [10,11] as well as the olive oil, red wine, and vegetables, that are 3 essential components of such diet in all the countries.
+For example, in Spain, fish is an important component [10,11] as well as olive oil, red wine, and vegetables, which are 3 essential components of such a diet in all the countries.
 (3)

 Study results in significant weight loss

-A study was carried out in 31 obese subjects (22 male and 19 female) with the inclusion criteria whose body mass index and age was 36.46 ± 2.22 and 38.48 ± 2.27, respectively.
-This Ketogenic diet was called “Spanish Ketogenic Mediterranean Diet” (SKMD) due to the incorporation of virgin olive oil as the principal source of fat (≥30 ml/day), moderate red wine intake (200–400 ml/day), green vegetables and salads as the main source of carbohydrates and fish as the main source of proteins.
-It was an unlimited calorie diet.
+A study was carried out on 31 obese subjects (22 male and 19 female) with the inclusion criteria whose body mass index and age were 36.46 ± 2.22 and 38.48 ± 2.27, respectively.
+This Ketogenic diet was called the “Spanish Ketogenic Mediterranean Diet” (SKMD) due to the incorporation of virgin olive oil as the principal source of fat (≥30 ml/day), moderate red wine intake (200–400 ml/day), green vegetables and salads as the main source of carbohydrates and fish as the main source of proteins.
+It was an unlimited-calorie diet.
 (3)

 Significant weight loss was achieved on average along with all other cardiovascular and metabolic syndrome risk factors.
 See the study results in the chart below.

-This is just two of many studies and clinical trials which have shown that the Mediterranean diet reduces the risk of cardiovascular disease and metabolic syndrome.
-In particular has been put into evidence a remarkable decrease of abdominal circumference, an increase in high-density lipoprotein (HDL), a decrease in triglycerides, a lowering of blood pressure and a decrease in the concentration of glucose in the blood.
+These are just two of many studies and clinical trials which have shown that the Mediterranean diet reduces the risk of cardiovascular disease and metabolic syndrome.
+In particular has been put into evidence of a remarkable decrease of abdominal circumference, an increase in high-density lipoprotein (HDL), a decrease in triglycerides, a lowering of blood pressure, and a decrease in the concentration of glucose in the blood.
 (2)

 I would also mention legumes and pulses as having a role.
 I would suggest the use of bread and pasta only as fillers but not as part of the medicinal picture, so minimizing these is my recommendation.
 Primarily because of the high starch/carbohydrate component with regard to weight gain.